 Bill and the fate of the world

-“If we can talk about innovation without getting involved in political issues,” he says, “I always prefer it.
-It is more natural for me to support approaches. more scientific.
-But in this decade I recognize that in order to have the impact we want and avoid a disaster we will have to work very intensively with governments ”.
+"If we can talk about innovation without getting involved in political issues," he says, "I always prefer it.
+It is more natural for me to support more scientific approaches.
+But in this decade I recognize that to have the impact we want and avoid a disaster we will have to work. very intensely together with governments ".

-My naïve point of view at the beginning was "Hey, I'll just create a vaccine against malaria and the others will think about distributing it."
+My naïve point of view at first was "Hey, I'm just going to make a malaria vaccine and the others are going to distribute it."
 It was clearly not a good idea.
 For many diseases, including diarrhea and pneumonia, there were already vaccines.
 The biggest challenge was political, not scientific: getting better prices, raising funds, achieving the greatest coverage.Bill Gates

 The importance of politics